Train to become a nurse in as little as 13 months.

 Brightwood College does not guarantee employment or career advancement.

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016–2017 Edition, Licensed Practical and Licensed Vocational Nurses, http://www.bls.gov/ooh/Healthcare/licensed-practical-and-licensed-vocational-nurses.htm (accessed March 2016).
-Expected growth rate through the year 2024.
+* The median annual wage for licensed practical and licensed vocational nurses was $44,090 in May 2016.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $32,510, and the highest 10 percent earned more than $60,420.
+Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Licensed Practical and Licensed Vocational Nurses, on the Internet at https://www.bls.gov/ooh/healthcare/licensed-practical-and-licensed-vocational-nurses.htm (visited September 08, 2017).
 National long-term projections and salary averages may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth or any particular salary.

 † The School cannot guarantee a student's eligibility either to take any exam or become certified, registered, or licensed.
 A student's eligibility may depend on his or her work experience, completion of high school (or its equivalent), not having a criminal record, meeting other licensure or certification requirements, or the program or School itself having appropriate accreditation or licensure.
 Externship sites may themselves require a criminal background check or medical examination.
 Please refer to the Certification, State Board, and National Board Exams section of the relevant campus catalog for further guidance.